ILLIXR/ILLIXR/docs/docs/plugin_README/README_hand_tracking.md

-# hand_tracking
+# Hand Tracking

 ## Summary

 `hand_tracking` and `hand_tracking_gpu` are plugins which detects hands in an image.
 The plugins integrate the Mediapipe hand landmark detection[1] algorithm into the ILLIXR framework.
 The only difference between `hand_tracking` and `hand_tracking_gpu` are where the data are processed: CPU vs GPU.
 Their operation and interface are identical.
+(Currently the GPU version is a work in progress.)

 ## Switchboard connection